These 11 Styles From Good American Are Editor Approved

 I don’t know about you all, but this summer I’m ready to be out and about showing some skin.
 When I think of easy, sexy clothing, Good American immediately comes to mind.
-The Khloe Kardashian-founded brand is known for its spicy take on wardrobe basics with most styles catering to folks between sizes XS-5XL.
+The Khloe Kardashian-founded brand is known for its spicy take on wardrobe basics, with most styles catering to folks between sizes XS-5XL.
 From bodysuits with epic cutouts to brightly colored bikinis, these are the GA goodies that caught my eye.
-Shop this editor-approved selection of Good American styles if you're ready to serve up some body-ody-ody this summer!
+Shop this editor-approved selection of Good American styles if you're ready to serve up some body-ody-ody this summer.

 Advertisement

 This daring bodysuit will not be for everyone.
-For those of you willing to go on a clothing adventure, I think it will bring all the excitement.
-These cutouts are meant to be the life of the party, from all-day festivals to late-night dance parties
+For those of you willing to go on a clothing adventure, however, it will bring the excitement.
+These cutouts are meant to be the life of the party, from all-day festivals to late-night dance parties.

 This Always Fits Better bikini is a universal style in a beautiful, bright orange.
 The material is sustainable, and it's designed to move with the body's natural size fluctuations — both up and down.

 GA makes great denim, and its jumpsuits are no exception.
 This one, in particular, has a classic silhouette.
 Depending on what vibe you're going for, you can pick the wash that best fits your mood.
-When you're overwhelmed with dressing options, the fit for success is an easy solution for looking put together without using too much brainpower.
-If you want a jumpsuit that's great for tackling almost all occasions, this is it.
+When you're overwhelmed with dressing options, this jumpsuit is an easy solution for looking put together without using too much brainpower.

+Maybe it's the fire sign in me, but there's something alluring about risking it for the biscuit in this bodysuit with the ultra-thin singular strap.
+The beautiful lime-green hue also doesn't hurt.
+Wear it with a pair of casual or dress pants and throw on an open white button-down if the day calls for an extra layer.

 Advertisement